CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 Artifacts to be submitted:
 * Term project report
-* Powerpoint presentation - material for a few minutes of presentation
+* Powerpoint presentation (or similar) - material for a few minutes of presentation
 * Knime workflow file
-* Source files
-* Script (or instructions) of data persistence (sql file in case of a RDBMS)
+* Additional artifacts to run the workflow (with description)

 Reproducibility: the project should be reproducible in a straightforward manner.
 In other words, we should be able to run your code and obtain the same outcome as you.

 ### Grading criteria